Development of professional competencies: levels, methods and models. Definition of competencies

 For example: informs colleagues about changes in work priorities; draws up detailed plans to achieve goals.

-another competency or to a different level of competency.
+another competence or another level of competence.

 For example: informs colleagues about changes in work priorities; draws up detailed plans to achieve goals.